-When the “ifconfig: command not found” error appears in Linux, it typically means that the ifconfig binary is not installed or the path of the binary file is not under the $PATH.
+The “ifconfig: command not found” error typically means that the ifconfig binary is not installed or the path of the binary file is not under the $PATH.

 So we can use the following 3 ways to fix this issue.

 - run ifconfig command with full path

 - add the directory path of the ifconfig command to the $PATH

 Table of Contents

 The ifconfig command is a powerful tool used in Linux to check and configure network interfaces.

 The ifconfig command is part of the net-tools package in Linux.

 First, let’s check if you have installed net-tools package in your system.